jayeshkr77/Munsi/README.md

 var munsi = require('munsi')
 ```
 ### 2.2 Create event logs.
-Use `logger` function to create event logs middleware function:
+Use `logger` function to create event log middleware function:
 #### Parameters:
 1. `path` - Path where you want to create your logs.
-Read *4.
-Log file location* section for more info.
+Read section *4.
+Log file location* for more info.
 2. `config` - Configuration for the event logger.
     * `headers` - **Array of HTTP header names** - **Optional**
         * If *headersIncluded* is true:\